 The internet is a powerful way to connect with people across the globe.
-With the world wide web in your back pocket, you have access to the answers to all your questions.
+With the world wide web in your back pocket, you have access to answers to all your questions.

 The internet also allows your customers to educate themselves before making a purchase.
 Now, online reviews can answer any questions a customer might have about a product.
-Your customers probably have a lot to say about your products, but why should you include customers reviews in your inbound marketing strategy?
+Your customers probably have a lot to say about your brand, but why should you include customers reviews in your inbound marketing strategy?

 Customers Trust Customers

-Educated customers look for businesses who will provide them with the reliable products and services they expect.
+Educated customers look for businesses that will provide them with the reliable products and services they expect.
 This means you need to show your customers that you are trustworthy and deserve their business.
 With 60% of customers believing online reviews to be trustworthy or very trustworthy, you can’t miss the opportunity to use these reviews as a way to connect with leads.

 Happy Customers Leave Good Reviews